benya7/gawibawibo-casper/README.md

 ## How we built it

 The game is made up of a login system, you need a CASPER account to play.
-Then we have two main panels, the first is to create a new move and set up a desired prize.
+Then we have two main panels, the first is to create a new move .
 The second panel is the unplayed moves panel, here players can see their created moves or that of other players.
 If it's your own move, you get the option to cancel the move, otherwise you get the option to take the move.
 There appears another panel that allows you to choose your combination.